awsdocs/aws-personal-health-dashboard/doc_source/logging-using-cloudtrail.md

 + [Configuring Amazon SNS Notifications for CloudTrail](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/getting_notifications_top_level.html)
 + [Receiving CloudTrail Log Files from Multiple Regions](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/receive-cloudtrail-log-files-from-multiple-regions.html) and [Receiving CloudTrail Log Files from Multiple Accounts](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-receive-logs-from-multiple-accounts.html)

-All AWS Health actions *except* `DescribeEventAggregates` are logged by CloudTrail and are documented in the [AWS Health API Reference](https://docs.aws.amazon.com/health/latest/APIReference/)\.
-For example, calls to the `DescribeEvents`, `DescribeEventDetails`, and `DescribeAffectedEntities` actions generate entries in the CloudTrail log files\.
+All AWS Health API operations are logged by CloudTrail and are documented in the [AWS Health API Reference](https://docs.aws.amazon.com/health/latest/APIReference/)\.
+For example, calls to the `DescribeEvents`, `DescribeEventDetails`, and `DescribeAffectedEntities` operations generate entries in the CloudTrail log files\.

 AWS Health supports logging the following actions as events in CloudTrail log files:
 + Whether the request was made with root or IAM credentials